-Our life insurance companies are regulated primarily at the state level, with some products and services also subject to federal regulation.
-In addition, BHF and its subsidiaries are subject to regulation under the insurance holding company laws of various U.S. jurisdictions.
+Our insurance subsidiaries and Brighthouse Reinsurance Company of Delaware ("BRCD") are regulated primarily at the state level, with some products and services also subject to federal regulation.
+In addition, BHF and its insurance subsidiaries are subject to regulation under the insurance holding company laws of various U.S. jurisdictions.
 Furthermore, some of our operations, products and services are subject to the Employee Retirement Income Security Act of 1974, consumer protection laws, securities, broker-dealer and investment advisor regulations, as well as environmental and unclaimed property laws and regulations.
-See "Business - Regulation," as well as "Risk Factors - Regulatory and Legal Risks" included in our 2019 Annual Report, as amended or supplemented herein.
+See "Business - Regulation," as well as "Risk Factors - Regulatory and Legal Risks" included in our 2020 Annual Report, as may be amended or supplemented by our subsequent Quarterly Reports under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends - Regulatory Developments."